SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/symantec-endpoint-security-source.md

 ### Vendor configuration

-The Symantec Endpoint Security source requires you to provide an authentication token.
-To obtain the token, follow the steps below.
+The Symantec Endpoint Security source requires you to provide credentials.
+To obtain the client secret, follow the steps below.
 1. Sign in to the [Symantec Endpoint Security](https://login.broadcom.com/) platform.
 1. Go to **Integration** and select **Client Applications**.
 1. Click on **Add Client Application**.